GitMirroring/gnuboot/site/news/rms.md

 direction.
 No sane Microsoft boss would want Microsoft listed on that page, in any capacity!

-Gnome Foundation (has been deeply connected to Microsoft)
+Gnome Foundation (affiliated to Microsoft)
 ---------------------------------------------------------

 NOTE: Do not confused the Gnome *community* with the Gnome *Foundation*.
 They